robins/pgversion/README.md

 # PGVersion

 ## Python functions for Postgres version strings

+### Did you know?
+> Postgres v12.14 was released **after** v15.1!

+> Postgres v9.6.1 is valid, but v10.6.1 is invalid.

+> Postgres v9.6.24 was released, but v10.25 though valid never was.

+This project was created to help Python developers better work around the nuances of the Postgres Engine versioning system.

-### Python library allows
+## Python library allows
 - Validation of Postgres Version Strings
+- Conversion of Postgres version string to version number (for e.g. v10.14 -> 100014)
+- Get Release Date information for a given Postgres Version
+- Compare release dates of 2 version numbers
 - Attempt auto-correction of minor versions
-- Get Release Date information for a given Postgres Version
-- Compare release dates of two versions
 - Extract Major (or Minor) version from Version String
-- Conversion of Postgres version string to version number (for e.g. v10.14 -> 100014)

 ## Functions